 Ibrahim is the author of The Copts of Egypt: Challenges of Modernisation and Identity, (I.B.
-Tauris, 2010) which was reviewed by former Secretary-General of the United Nations Boutros-Boutros Ghali, as an "eloquent insight into the complexity and controversial dynamics of Egyptian inter-communal relations."
+Tauris, 2010; second edition 2013) which was reviewed by former Secretary-General of the United Nations Boutros-Boutros Ghali, as an "eloquent insight into the complexity and controversial dynamics of Egyptian inter-communal relations."
 She is also the co-editor of Political Leaderships, Nations and Charisma (Routledge, 2012).
-Other recent publications include articles in The Arab Reform Bulletin (Carnegie Endowment for International Peace) and Fair Observer.
+Other recent publications including articles can be found on her Academia.edu page.

 This class will examine the causes, role and impact of various uprisings, revolts and revolutions in the twentieth century Middle East.
 The recent events of the so-called 'Arab Spring' have brought into question, why supposed change occurs, what the catalysts are, and whether there is an absolute break or continuity with the past.
 This course will place various historical and contemporary events within socio-political and economic contexts with the aim to question how meaningful it is to talk about 'revolutions' in the Middle East.